esteinborn/jquery-listnav/README.md

     removeDisabled: false, // Remove those 'ln-disabled' nav items (flagDisabled must be set to true for this to function)
     noMatchText: 'No matching entries', // set custom text for nav items with no content to show
     showCounts: true,      // Show the number of list items that match that letter above the mouse
+    dontCount: ''          // A comma separated list of selectors you want to exclude from the count function (numbers on top of navigation)
     cookieName: null,      // Set this to a string to remember the last clicked navigation item requires jQuery Cookie Plugin ('myCookieName')
     onClick: null,         // Set a function that fires when you click a nav item. see Demo 5
     prefixes: [],          // Set an array of prefixes that should be counted for the prefix and the first word after the prefix ex: ['the', 'a', 'my']